Trump ‘has got to be stopped’: Dems defy impeachment risks

 “Nobody knows how the politics are going to play out, which is why it’s so honorable that Speaker Pelosi is moving forward,” Burton said.
 “There comes a tipping point where Congress needs to do its job when there’s such blatant abuse of power.”

-Strategists in both parties pointed to the electoral backlash against the GOP after House Republicans voted to impeach President Bill Clinton in 1998 for obstructing the investigation into his extramarital affair.
+Strategists in both major political parties pointed to the electoral backlash against the GOP after House Republicans voted to impeach President Bill Clinton in 1998 for obstructing the investigation into his extramarital affair.

 Republicans nearly lost their House majority in the next election.